 His early influences include the orchestras of Lito Peña, Mario Ortiz, and the contemporary sounds of Tito Puente and Rafael Cortijo.
-But it was a performance by Tito Rodriguez and his Orchestra at El Escambron, a popular beach resort in San Juan, that inspired Talavera to become a professional musician.
+But it was a performance by Tito Rodriguez and his Orchestra at the El Escambron, a popular beach resort in San Juan, that inspired Talavera to become a professional musician.

 In 1972 Talavera organized an orchestra and accompanied the singer Sophy.
 Also, he worked with the musical director Pedro Rivera-Toledo in productions for Lucestia Benitez and Danny Rivera.
-Afterward, his career as a musical director took off with the debut presentation of Sophy at the Club Caribe.
+His career as a musical director took off with the debut presentation of Sophy at the Club Caribe.
 He also directed and arranged recordings for the international group Flor de Loto (1975-1978) and the television program Show de Carmita (1976-1978).

 Today, The Quique Talavara Orchestra is one of the most sought-after bands for conventions and special events.
 Also, he is the musical director for Carolina’s municipal band and the author of the book, Metamorfosis Musical de Puerto Rico Del 1959 Al Presente.
 Last December, I had the pleasure of speaking with the Maestro about the book.

 Quique Talavera:To date, no one has written about it.
 I was part of the era.
 I started playing in 1965 when there were more jobs than musicians!

-TP: Describe what it was like.
+TP: Describe from your perspective, what it was like.

 QT: There is no comparison.

-TP: Obviously, you are still very active.
+TP: Nevertheless, you are very active.

 QT: Some years ago I was asked to put together a band and play Cuban music in the El San Juan hotel’s lobby two days per week, which evolved into six years.
 The experience gave me the opportunity to prepare a band that plays a wide variety of music, including Motown, Sinatra, traditional Jewish songs, and more.
 Before I ever led a band I vowed if I got the chance I would sound like Sinatra, Eddie Palmieri, Wilfredo Vargas, and Donna Summer rolled into one.
 That’s the secret to my success and over one-hundred performances per year!

-TP: Congrats!
+TP: Congratulations!
 Tell me about the CD, Quique Talavera y sus Amigos, which features Andy Montañez, Gilberto Santa Rosa, Chucho Avellanet, Pedro Brull, Domingo Quinones, Choco Orta, Raymond Torres Santos, Danny Rivera, Michelle Brava, Luis “Perico” Ortiz, Willy Chirino and Jose R. Negroni among others.

 Mangual, Rudy – Puerto Rico’s Drum Master, Quique Talavera (Latin Beat Magazine, February 2007, Volume 17, Number 1)